LafeLabs/picrust/README.md

  ![](https://i.imgur.com/wgpIqfH.png)

  Click on "Explorer" to get access to where the files are.
 From the main directory called xamp, you want the sub-directory "htdocs".

-Open this, delete the index.php file, and create a new file called replicator.php which you copy and paste the replicator at [php/replicator.txt](https://raw.githubusercontent.com/LafeLabs/picrust/main/php/replicator.txt) into, and save.
+ Open htdocs and  delete the index.php file.

+download the file [php/replicator.txt](https://raw.githubusercontent.com/LafeLabs/picrust/main/php/replicator.txt) by right clicking this link, then save it as "replicator.php" in the htdocs folder.

  ![](https://i.imgur.com/EpHYYOd.png)